What Does "Days on Market (DOM)" Mean in Real Estate?

 • CDOM: 6 Months (January - April, May - June)

 DOM can typically be found on any listing website, but CDOM is usually only available through MLS.
-Buyers can see it through talking with their real estate agent.
-Although no statistic is better than each other, they help paint an accurate representation of the listing.
+Buyers can see it through their real estate agent.
+Although neither statistic is better than the other, they help paint an accurate representation of the listing.

 FAQ